Aliens

 Eradicated, discriminated against, declared illegal and invasive: Plants, like humans, are victims of violent, colonial, and capitalistic cultures, and if they could speak, they would be able to tell the recurrent history of expropriation and domestication.
 The way humans perceive, act and legislate on the plant kingdom clearly reflects xenophobic sentiments toward their own species.

-The exhibition “Aliens” offers a perspective on the politics of land and nature through two artists who work with plants as their subject, medium, and primary source of inspiration as a way to explore concepts of domination and migration.
+The exhibition “Aliens” offers a perspective on the politics of land and nature through two artists, Adam Vackar and Supermrin, who work with plants as their subject, medium, and primary source of inspiration as a way to explore concepts of domination and migration.

 The history of the invasive Giant Hogweed of Eastern Europe and the history of the American manicured lawn separately convey ideologies of invasion and, juxtaposed, show how our concept of nature is shaped by colonial narratives.